andmarti1424/sc-im/Readme.md

 ## Some of the features of SC-IM

+- Vim movements commands for editing cell content.
 - UNDO / REDO.
 - 65.536 rows and 702 columns supported.
 (The number of rows can be expanded to 1.048.576 if wished).
 - CSV / TAB delimited / XLSX file import and export.
-- Scripting support with LUA.
-Also with triggers and c dynamic linked modules.
-- Clipboard support.
-- GNUPlot interaction.
+ODS import.
+Markdown export.
 - Key-mappings.
+- Autobackup.
+- 256 color support - screen colors can be customized by user, even at runtime.
+- Colorize cells or give them format such as bold, italic or underline.
+- Wide character support.
+The following alphabets are supported: English, Spanish, French, Italian, German, Portuguese, Russian, Ukrainian, Greek, Turkish, Czech, Japanese, Chinese.
 - Sort of rows.
 - Filter of rows.
 - Subtotals.
 - Cell shifting.
-- 256 color support - screen colors can be customized by user, even at runtime.
-- Colorize cells or give them format such as bold or underline.
-- Wide character support.
-The following alphabets are supported: English, Spanish, French, Italian, German, Portuguese, Russian, Ukrainian, Greek, Turkish, Czech, Japanese, Chinese.
+- Clipboard support.
-- Autobackup.
+- GNUPlot interaction.
+- Scripting support with LUA.
+Also with triggers and c dynamic linked modules.
 - Implement external functions in the language you prefer and use them in SC-IM.
 - Use SC-IM as a non-interactive calculator, reading its input from a external script.
-- More movements commands implemented !
 - Input and Output was completely rewritten.

 About the name, the idea is that the program can be identified as another vim-like app.